utuhiro78/merge-ut-dictionaries/README.md

 Build Mozc as usual.

-## Option: Generate the latest UT dictionaries
+## Option: Generate the UT dictionaries using the latest stuff

 Uncomment ```#generate_latest="true"``` in src/merge/make.sh.

+It downloads the latest "jawiki-latest-pages-articles-multistream.xml.bz2" (4.1 GB).

 ## Dictionaries